katia317/CSO/README.md

 ## Omnibus Reconciliation Act (OBRA)
 A bill, first enacted in [1987](https://www.congress.gov/bill/100th-congress/house-bill/3545), to improve the quality of care in nursing homes for the health and safety of nursing home residents.
 This legislation significantly strengthened federal standards, inspections and enforcement of nursing home quality.

+## Outcome
+A Person-Centered Planning Outcome is a personalized, measurable goal that a person or their care partner identifies as important to them.
+Person-centered planning is a process that helps people achieve their outcomes by identifying their strengths, needs, and preferences.
+The outcomes are used to determine the services and supports the person needs to achieve their goals.

 ## P
 ## [Person Centered Planning (PCP)](https://www.dhs.state.il.us/page.aspx?item=146107)
 A process to document the balance between what is important to a person and what is important for a person.
 It also identifies strengths, preferences, needs (both clinical and support needs) and risks to a person.
 In Illinois, it has 3 main parts: 1) [Discovery Tool](#discovery-tool-dt), 2) [Personal Plan](#personal-plan-pp), and 3) [Implementation Strategies](#implementation-strategy).